queryverse/ElectronDisplay.jl/README.md

 <img src="screenshot.png" alt="ElectronDisplay.jl screenshot" width="50%" align="right" />

-This package provides a display for figures and plots.
+This package provides a display for figures, plots and tables.
 When you load the package, it will push a new display onto the julia display stack and from then on it will display any value that can be rendered as png, svg, vega, vega-lite or plotly in an electron based window.
-This is especially handy when one works on the REPL and wants plots to show up in a nice window.
+This is especially handy when one works on the REPL and wants plots or tables to show up in a nice window.

 <br clear="all"/>